jaypatel0112/Course-Management-System-Project/ReadMe.md

+Please Login using ABC@example.com and password: AB@123 if you do not want to sign-up.

 # COURSE_MANAGEMENT_SYSTEM
 The objective of the Project is to develop an Application which is similar to D2L.
 Major sections of this App would be:
 1. Login / Sign-up, Events